 Trongsa Dzong

 Trongsa, previously Tongsa, is a Thromde or town, and the capital of Trongsa District in central Bhutan.
 The name means “new village” in Dzongkha.
 The first temple was built in 1543 by the Drukpa lama Ngagi Wangchuck, who was the great-grandfather of Ngawang Namgyal, Zhabdrung Rinpoche, the unifier of Bhutan.
+The Trongsa Dzong is the largest Dzong in Bhutan.

 Overlooking the Mangdechhu River, the Trongsa Dzong testifies to Bhutan’s architectural heritage, political history, rich traditions and culture.
 This magnificent structure, which has been witness to various significant events, has a rich legacy.

-Druk Minjur Chokhor Rabten Tse later became the Dong’s name on the order of Chogyal Minjur Tenpa, the first Trongsa Penlop.
+Druk Minjur Chokhor Rabten Tse later became Dong’s name on the order of Chogyal Minjur Tenpa, the first Trongsa Penlop.
 It literally means the Dong on the tip of a Dungkhar (conch), of the never-changing country of Druk and the everlasting Dharma.

 History of Trongsa Dzong